gammasoft71/gammasoft71/xtd.md

 The xrd.drawing library contains types that support basic GDI+ graphics functionality.
 Child namespaces support advanced two-dimensional and vector graphics functionality, advanced imaging functionality, and print-related and typographical services.
 A child namespace also contains types that extend design-time user-interface logic and drawing.

-The xtd.forms library contains classes for creating Windows-based applications that take full advantage of the rich user interface features available in the Microsoft Windows, Apple macOS and linux base operating systems.
+The xtd.forms library contains classes for creating Windows-based applications that take full advantage of the rich user interface features available in the Microsoft Windows, Apple macOS and linux base operating system.

 |                                                                                              | Libraries                                             | Examples                                                                        | Reference guide                                               |
 |----------------------------------------------------------------------------------------------|-------------------------------------------------------|---------------------------------------------------------------------------------|---------------------------------------------------------------|